• Skip to secondary menu

 Is this adding a new texture into the mix?

 Texture is one of the most overlooked areas in design because people focus so much on colors, matching, style and their own innate preferences.
 In a modern home, for example, a homeowner may wind up with a home that is sleek, sleek and more sleek – but that winds up being a bit boring because everything is so smooth and shiny without anything different or interesting that breaks it up.
+Take a look at your interior design and analyze it in terms of texture – is there a texture that is underrepresented?
+Overrepresented?
+If so, keep this in mind when shopping for accessories and try to choose textural components that fill in the gaps as much as possible.

 Filed Under: Accessories, Interior Design Tagged With: decorating, decorator, design, designer, home, home design, home interior, interior, interior decorating, interior decorator, interior design, interior designer, living space, professional designer, professional interior designer